-Radon can as well get in your home through the water supply.
+Radon can as well get into your home through the water supply.
 This is less harmful compared to radon that enters through the soil.
 This means that if there’s a private well in your home, you can as well test it.

-Should you find out that the radon levels in water are high, consider treating the water supply to remove the radon before it gets in your home.
+Should you find out that the radon levels in water are high, consider treating the water supply to remove the radon before it gets into your home.
 If the water is coming from a public water supply, it would be wise to contact the water supplier.

 What should you do if you suspect you have been exposed to radon?

 Sometimes you might get a little scared of getting lung cancer after finding out the presence of radon in your home.
 What should you do in such a case?

 There are no medical tests that can determine if you have been exposed to radon.
 It’s essential to consult a doctor about whether you need to get tests and regular checkups to look for lung cancer signs.
 The most common lung cancer symptoms are difficulty in breathing, hoarseness, difficulty in swallowing, and a worsening cough.

 Radon is a hazardous gas that you can hardly detect.
 The only solution is to take precautions so that you may not be exposed to it.
 That’s why you need to retest radon levels after installing a radon mitigation system.
 As mentioned above, a radon retest should be done within 30 days of its installation but only after running the system for 24 hours